Artscout0/Notes/docs/math/analysis-1/Chapter 5 - Differential calculus/2 - Derivative function and calculation rules.md

 ### Derivative of a composition

-f needs to be derivable on x, and g needs to be derivable on f(x).
+f needs to be differentiable on x, and g needs to be differentiable on f(x).

 $$
 (g\circ f)(x_{0})= g'(f(x_{0}))\cdot f'(x_{0})